Emm451/H2Invest-Connect/README.md

 ## Background

-InvestAI Connect focuses on addressing one of the major challenges in the energy sector: connecting investors with innovative projects in the field of hydrogen.
+H2Invest-Connect focuses on addressing one of the major challenges in the energy sector: connecting investors with innovative projects in the field of hydrogen.
 Currently, the lack of efficient connections between these two stakeholders significantly hinders the rapid development and adoption of hydrogen technologies.

 The transition to cleaner energy sources is a global priority, and hydrogen is increasingly recognized as a promising solution.
 However, numerous innovative projects in this sector struggle to attract the necessary investments for their development.
 This gap not only hampers the emergence of new technologies but also delays the energy transition towards more sustainable solutions.

 My interest in this topic stems from a deep conviction that transforming our energy infrastructure is crucial in combating climate change and ensuring a sustainable future for generations to come.
 By enabling investors to more easily discover innovative and promising hydrogen projects, we can accelerate the transition towards a hydrogen economy, reducing our reliance on fossil fuels and decreasing greenhouse gas emissions.

-InvestAI Connect aims to bridge this gap by facilitating connections between investors seeking funding opportunities and entrepreneurs with innovative projects in the hydrogen domain.
+H2invest-Connect aims to bridge this gap by facilitating connections between investors seeking funding opportunities and entrepreneurs with innovative projects in the hydrogen domain.
 By providing an AI-based matchmaking platform, we aim to actively contribute to the growth and adoption of more sustainable energy technologies, thereby contributing to a greener and cleaner future.

 ### Evolution of Regulatory Landscape in Hydrogen Sector